developerstartweb-stack/mandi360pro/replit.md

 # Overview

 Mandi360pro is a comprehensive Indian mandi (agricultural marketplace) management system designed for single-owner/single-business operations.
 The application provides FY-based organization for managing lots, accounts, products, transactions, and inventory with a focus on Indian agricultural business workflows.
-Built as a full-stack web application with React frontend and Express backend, it features a clean, professional interface with agricultural theming and supports complex business logic around lot management, account tracking, and financial year organization.
+Built as a full-stack web application with React frontend and Express backend, it features a professional billing software design with simplified workflow, centralized FY selector, and descriptive module headings.

+# Recent Changes (October 2025)

+## Professional Billing Software Redesign
+- **Centralized FY Management**: Single FY selector in header, removed from all individual modules
+- **ModuleHeader Component**: Consistent double-heading pattern (title + description) across all modules
+- **Simplified Workflow**: Removed prop drilling of currentFY and onFYChange - all modules use global state
+- **Descriptive Headings**: Every module and sub-module has clear title and working description
+- **Professional Layout**: Clean, organized interface matching professional billing software standards

 # User Preferences